COVID-19 Information, Precautions and Guidance

-All visitors must provide proof of COVID-19 vaccination or a negative COVID-19 test result within the past 72 hours in order to enter the hospital.
+- In accordance with the CA States public health order, all visitors are required to provide proof of COVID-19 vaccination or a negative COVID-19 test result within the past 72 hours.

 Thank you for your cooperation and for being an advocate for the health and care of your loved ones and all hospitalized patients.